DSpace/RestContract/scripts-endpoint.md

 DSpace (6) has admin functionality to import and export items in CSV and ZIP format, to start a collection harvest run, to run or schedule curation tasks.
 Each of these functionalities also map on a DSpace CLI script.
 While we could implement each of these operations as a separate endpoint, this contract tries to describe a generic endpoint that allows administrators to explore, run or schedule DSpace CLI scripts from the REST API.

 ## Scripts Endpoint
-** GET /api/admin/scripts**
+**GET /api/admin/scripts**

 This endpoint will list all (REST supported) scripts defined in `dspace/config/launcher.xml`.
 The script entries are embedded with a name, description and a self link.
 By "REST supported" we mean all scripts that have been updated to allow invocations from the REST API.

-The JSON response document is as follow
+The JSON response document is as follows
 ```
 {
   "page": {